 In 1890, Miss Anna Amory, a Trustee of the Boston Public Library and summer resident of Wareham, offered a $500 collection of books to the Monday Club of Wareham to be a library for the Town of Wareham.
 The Monday Club agreed to support the library until such time as the Town would appropriate funds for its support.

 The library was incorporated in 1891 and Miss Amory was named president.
 She assumed all expenses for the first year.
-The library was located on the second floor of a hat shop on Main Street.
+The library was located on the second floor of a hat shop on Main Street, in the area where the Decas Block is presently.
+In 1913, the library was housed on the northern side of the Redmen’s Building on Main Street.

 The Library Directors had long wished the Library to have its own building and had made a down payment on property on Main Street where the Makepeace home stood.
 In 1915, on the death of George Oakes Tobey, Jr., his mother, Blanche Waterman Tobey, offered to construct a library building in memory of her son.